ramanshahdatascience/contector/README.md

 In the pre-industrial age, with your tribe all in close physical proximity, memory and random encounters were enough to stay current with your tribe.
 In the industrial age, with relationships spanning great distance and pandemics limiting proximity, these tools are inadequate.
-Alone, they allow far too many people at the periphery of your tribe to fade into disconnection, your world collapses into isolation.
-Human cognition is simply bad at noticing what isn't there.
+Human cognition is simply bad at noticing who isn't there.
+Memory alone allows far too many people at the periphery of your tribe to fade into disconnection, causing your world to implode into social isolation.
 If you rely on social media, you're pulled into too many connections of too low a quality, sorted badly.
-Social media gives the most headspace to the smuggest, neediest, or more controversial people, who sell engagement and ads, instead of the most generous or reliable.
+Social media gives the most headspace to the smuggest, neediest, or most controversial acquaintances (who sell engagement and ads) instead of the most generous or reliable.

 Robinett argues that the heart of "networking" or "strategic relationship management" is the following workflow: